-Children's seizures not always damaging, study findsDecember 3rd, 2012 in Neuroscience /
+Children's seizures not always damaging, study findsDecember 3, 2012 in Medicine & Health / Neuroscience

 (HealthDay)—Not all prolonged seizures permanently hurt children with epilepsy, according to preliminary findings from a long-term follow-up study.

 The study included 74 children with epilepsy who underwent an evaluation of brain health and mental skills within 10 years of initial enrollment.